Series of Hessian-Vector Products for Tractable Saddle-Free Newton Optimisation of Neural Networks: Related Work

-Instead, our work writes the inverse of the squared and principal square-rooted Hessian as a series, of which we can compute a truncation without explicitly computing or eigendecomposing the Hessian, thereby avoiding instabilities faced by \citet{dauphin_identifying_2014} and \citet{oleary-roseberry_low_2021}.
+Instead, our work writes the inverse of the squared and principal square-rooted Hessian as a series, of which we can compute a truncation without explicitly computing or eigendecomposing the Hessian, thereby avoiding certain instabilities faced by \citet{dauphin_identifying_2014} and \citet{oleary-roseberry_low_2021}.
+This can be seen as an extension of \citet{agarwal_second-order_2017}'s use of a Neumann series to approximate the product of the inverse Hessian and a gradient vector.

 There are other examples in machine learning where infinite series are used to motivate approximations to the inverse Hessian \citep{lorraine_optimizing_2020, clarke_scalable_2022}; we exploit the same construction as \citet{song_fast_2021} to compute the square root of a matrix.